aryemans/ml_project/final.markdown

 Text classification is a supervised learning task to categorize textual data.
 This study focuses on classifying machine learning research abstracts based on the machine learning (ML) model(s)/algorithm(s) used in a research paper.
 Prior work highlights effective models such as **Logistic Regression**, **Naive Bayes**, and **Random Forest** which, when trained on well-defined textual features provided from pre-processing methods can provide robust classification [1]–[4].

-To evaluate classification accuracy, this study will test machine learning models on **Abstract** and **Results** sections of research papers sourced from [**Papers with Code**](https://paperswithcode.com/) via their free, public API (we previously used used the **Introduction** and **Conlusion** sections for NLP analysis, but based on feedback from Professor Roozbahani and Richard Koulen, as well as our own analysis into the best sections of the paper to use for classification).
+To evaluate classification accuracy, this study will test machine learning models on **Abstract** and **Results** sections of research papers sourced from [**Papers with Code**](https://paperswithcode.com/) via their free, public API (we previously used the **Introduction** and **Conlusion** sections for NLP analysis, but we generated a new dataset based on feedback from Professor Roozbahani and Richard Koulen, as well as our own analysis into the best sections of the paper to use for classification).
 These sections often summarize the key contributions and methodology of a paper, making them a suitable dataset for classification.
-The objective is to determine the most effective approach for categorizing research papers based on content rather than simple keyword matching.
+The objective is to determine the most effective approach for categorizing research papers based on their content.

 ## Problem Definition
 As the world of machine learning focused research expands, gathering relevant literature for review within a specific domain gets increasingly difficult.
-Modern keyword matching techniques do not accurately capture deeper semantic meaning and context.
-As a result, our structured approach to classify machine learning research papers provides researchers with quick access to relevant papers and efficiently analyze their domain.
+Modern keyword matching techniques may not accurately capture deeper semantic meaning and context.
+As a result, our structured approach to classify machine learning research papers should provide researchers with quick access to relevant papers and efficiently analyze their domain.

 ## Methods